A day trip to Nagarkot from Kathmandu is the ideal method to see the sights of the locals. Here You are welcome to come and see its natural beauty.

 Nagarkot is one of the most popular destinations in Kathmandu.
 Most people will recommend an excellent visit to Nagarkot.
-It lies at an altitude of 2175m from the sea level.
-This hill station is famous for its sunrise, sunset, and the panoramic view of the majestic mountains.
+It lies at an altitude of 2175m from sea level.
+This hill station is famous for its sunrise, sunset, and panoramic view of the majestic mountains.
 It is believed that on a clear day, one can even see Mount Everest.

 There are mixed settlements in Nagarkot.
 The lower parts of the hill are mostly covered by Newari culture.
-There are hundreds of hotels and resorts at Nagarkot.
+There are hundreds of hotels and resorts in Nagarkot.
 The view tower is the most visited place in Nagarkot.
 Every day hundreds of locals as well as foreigners visit Nagarkot and explore this beautiful hill station.
 This place tends to be crowded during the holidays.